pellcorp/creality-wiki/docs/bltouch.md

 !!! note

-    You can use the QUICK_START Macro to automatically complete Bed and Nozzle PID Tuning and Input Shaping Automatically.
+    You can use the QUICK_START Macro to complete Bed and Nozzle PID Tuning and Input Shaping Automatically.

 #### Pid Tuning